mosaicml/composer/docker/README.md

 To simplify environment setup for the MosaicML `Composer` library, we provide a set of Docker Images that users can leverage.

-All Docker images come preinstalled with the following packages:
-* Ubuntu 20.04
-* Python
-* Pytorch
-* Nvidia CUDA (except if using a CPU-only flavor of pytorch)

-Additional dependencies are installed as required by the `composer` library and particular flavor (see below)

-## Docker Images

 There are three flavors of the `composer` Docker image: 'latest', 'dev' and 'all'.

 The specific flavor refers to the specific `pip` packages that are pre-installed and depends on intended usage.